11 Fun Things to Do in Jamestown Rhode Island

 One of the most iconic bridges in the region, the Claiborne Pell Bridge (aka Newport bridge) is an essential part of the spectacular view across Narragansett Bay.

-Admire it from the ground, or drive the length of the longest bridge in New England, but either way, you won’t be able to visit Jamestown RI without seeing this stunning suspension bridge.
+Admire it from the ground, or drive the length of the longest bridge in New England.
+Either way, you won’t be able to visit Jamestown RI without seeing this stunning suspension bridge.

 Jamestown Museum